 - 1. To get exposed to the basic concepts of Design Thinking of the Stanford Model. - 2.
 To appreciate the basic concepts of Empathy and the process of sensitization. - 3.
 To develop an understanding of the basic concepts of ideation techniques - 4.
 To familiarize with the basic concepts of prototyping and testing. - 5.
-To acquire and apply the current knowledge from learning about (knowledge) vs. learning to be the second s (skills and mindsets)
+To acquire and apply the current knowledge from learning about (knowledge) vs. learning to become (skills and mindsets)